jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 The In-Betweener couldn't decide exactly how much cost, ATK, DEF, and health to have so he ended up between two whole numbers.
 In most cases, his stats work like this.
 1 ½ cost means you must pay 1 ½ recruit points to recruit him.
 So you will have ½ a recruit point left over.
 4 ½ ATK means his strikes will stun a 4 DEF character but not a 5 DEF character.
 3 ½ DEF means if he is struck with 3 ATK, he won't get stunned, but if he gets struck with 4 ATK he will get stunned.
 2 ½ (Health) means 2 wounds won't KO him, but 3 wounds will.

+# The Infinity Gauntlet
+Set: Black Order
+While equipped, the Infinity Gauntlet allows you to turn any number of face-down Infinity Gem equipment in your resource row face up to show that you've "set" them into the Gauntlet.
+If a card with Infinity gets put into a KO pile from anywhere, you may shu

 # Invisible Boy
 Set: The Herald
 **Remove Cosmic Energy**